 Write in short sentences, with commonly used vocabulary.

 Make sure that everything in the piece is relevant.

 What is the Flesch-Kincaid grade level of this piece you are reading?

 In case you’re wondering, the Flesch-Kincaid grade level of this piece you are reading is 7.8 – right between 7th and 8th grade!

 Everyone reads at a different level.
 Because English has become the universal language for a number of industries and businesses, writing in a clear and simple way will appeal to the widest number of people.
 Consider that your piece will be read by people of all ages, races, classes, lifestyles, and educational levels.

 For adults in the US, the average reading level is between 7th and 8th grade.
 According to a 2014 report from the US Department of Education and the National Institute of Literacy, 21% of adults are reading below a 5th-grade level.
 Approximately 32 million Americans cannot read at all.

 To appeal to the widest audience, you may want to check your piece of writing after you have completed it.
 There are tools online that give you the readability score of your piece, such as readability-score.com.

 SEO and Your Blog Post

 Write naturally, with your article geared towards readers, not search engines.
 Some people I talk to ask about what keywords they should be targeting for their blog.
 The reality is that search engines have become more sophisticated over the years.
 The writing that will give you the best “SEO boost” is the writing that is most interesting to the reader.
-It should solve a problem, answer a question or educate them on something they have not heard about.
-If the readers come to your article and stay for a while, Google (and the other search engines) will take signal as a sign your resource is important.
+It should solve a problem, answer a question, or educate them on something they have not heard about.
+If the readers come to your article and stay for a while, Google (and the other search engines) will take it as a sign your resource is important.